CYGNUS-RD/WIKI-documentation/Analysis/Analysis_codes/Emanuele_regression/ReadMe.md

 Author: Emanuele di Marco <br />
 ### Usage
 Purpose: Not easy to discern.
 These folders contain files for the multivariate regression and to correct, plot them.
 Mostly related to AmBe and older LIME background runs. <br />
 Input: Unknown.
-As well as usage
+As well as usage.